Land Rush of 1889: Plains tribes in the territory

 The US also relocated tribes here from the upper Midwest.
 After the Indian Wars on the Great Plains, the US also relocated some western tribes to Indian Territory.
 The Quapaw and Seneca were placed in Northeast Oklahoma with the Cherokee.
-By 1845 they were joined by the Shawnee, Delaware (Lenape), and Kickapoo.
+By 1845 they were joined by the Shawnee, Lenape, and Kickapoo.

 After Texas was admitted into the Union in 1846, the US forced removal of the Caddo, Kiowa, and parts of the Comanche tribes in Indian Territory.
 By 1880, the Wyandot, Cheyenne, Arapaho, Wichita, and other smaller tribes had been removed from surrounding states and reassigned to Indian Territory.

 Start of the Boomer Movement

-Americans at this time were facing the troubles of land overpopulation in the east where millions of people were occupying thousands of square miles of land.
 With the end of the Civil War, land hungry people sought land in the West.
-European Americans pressed their legislators to open the Indian Territory. and certain Native Americans like Elias C. Boudinot encouraged other Native Americans to participate in the effort to welcome westward expansion.
+White Americans pressed their legislators to open the Indian Territory.
+Certain Native Americans like Elias C. Boudinot encouraged other Native Americans to participate in the effort to welcome westward expansion.
 From 1870 to 1879, thirty-three bills were introduced in Congress to open the territory for settlement.

 Legislation was passed by Congress in 1866 that permitted railroads to be laid in sections of 40 mi on either sides of the Indian Territory.
-The two companies in charge of creating these railroads were the Atlantic and the Pacific.
+The two companies in charge of creating these railroads were the Atlantic and Pacific (A&P).
 Their contracts were eventually rescinded due to not finishing the projects in the agreed time.
 Railroad companies that came after them took it as their responsibility to finish the project, and saw a way to strengthen their contracts by introducing the movement of settlement in the Indian Territory.
 The railroads employed people such as C. C. Carpenter to spread false information in newspapers of the Indian Territory being open to settlement through Congress's Homestead Acts.
 Both black and white migrants began to move to the Oklahoma Territory.
 President Rutherford B. Hayes warned these early agitators for settlement (who came to be known as "boomers" in figurative reference to the loudness of their demands) against moving into the Indian lands.
 He ordered the military to use force to ensure this.